MicrosoftDocs/defender-docs/defender-endpoint/mac-whatsnew.md

 - Apple fixed an issue on macOS [Ventura upgrade](https://developer.apple.com/documentation/macos-release-notes/macos-13_1-release-notes) and macOS [Sonoma upgrade](https://developer.apple.com/forums/thread/737824#773449022) with the latest OS update.
 The issue impacts Microsoft Defender for Endpoint security extensions, and might result in losing Full Disk Access Authorization, impacting its ability to function properly.

-- In macOS Sonoma 14.3.1, Apple made a change to the [handling of Bluetooth devices](https://developer.apple.com/forums/thread/738748) that impacts Defender for Endpoint device controls ability to intercept and block access to Bluetooth devices.
+- In macOS Sonoma 14.3.1, Apple made a change to the [handling of Bluetooth devices](https://developer.apple.com/forums/thread/738748) that impacts Defender for Endpoint device control's ability to intercept and block access to Bluetooth devices.
 At this time, the recommended mitigation is to use a version of macOS earlier than 14.3.1.

 ## Sequoia support